Population & Quantitative Health Sciences (PQHS)

 PQHS 510.
 Health Disparities.
 3 Units.

 Development of skills in working with the large-scale secondary data bases generated for research, health care administration/billing, or other purposes.
 Students will become familiar with the content, strength, and limitations of several data bases; with the logistics of obtaining access to data bases; the strengths and limitations of routinely collected variables; basic techniques for preparing and analyzing secondary data bases and how to apply the techniques to initiate and complete empirical analysis.
-Recommended preparation: PQHS/EPBI 414 or equivalent; PQHS/EPBI 431 or PQHS/EPBI 460 and PQHS/EPBI 461 (for HSR students).
+Prereq or Coreq: PQHS 431 and (PQHS 490 or MPHP 483).

 PQHS 550.
 Meta-Analysis & Evidence Synthesis.
 2 - 3 Units.